Why You Should Depend Only On God

 Every psalm should be read, studied and interpreted verse by verse to get the real meaning of the psalm.
 Too often people read a psalm with haste instead of taking it verse by verse before moving on.

-Once they outline it and do it as has been done above, they will be able to understand every verse and the entire psalm in its entirety.
+Once you outline a psalm as has been done above, you will be able to understand every verse and the psalm in its entirety.